 When?
 14-17.30 March 8 Where?
 Richmond Barracks, Inchicore

-Since Kim Mackenzie Doyle’s inauguration as the president of the IDI last year, she has made a significant attempt to align the gender gap in the design workforce (a ratio that currently sits at 75:25).
-So it came as no surprise when the Why Design initiative popped into our radar.
+Since Kim Mackenzie Doyle’s inauguration as the president of the IDI last year, she has made a significant attempt to align the gender gap in the design workforce (a ratio that currently sits at 75:25), so it came as no surprise when the Why Design initiative popped into our radar.
 Aimed at second level students, Why Design will present females from various design disciplines to inspire and encourage students to pursue their passion regardless of their gender.

 When?
 19-22.00 March 8 Where?
 Greenway, Iconic Offices

 Co-ordinated by Margaret Fitzgibbon, this event will combine speaker presentations, a film screening and an exhibition by transition year students from Stratford Rathgar, in remembrance Evie Hone.
-Hone was a Dublin born painter and stained glass artist who is remembered for exploring innovative methods of art from abstract to cubism.
+Hone was a Dublin born painter and stained glass artist who is notable for exploring innovative methods of art from abstract to cubism.

 When?
 14.30-17.30 Where?
 Cathal Brugha Barracks

 Hedy Lamarr was the bomb!
 Considered as one of Hollywood’s leading starlets, Lamarr was a talented scientist and inventor who designed the basis for Bluetooth technology.
 Of course, she is remembered for her input to Hollywood cinema trumping her legacy as a creator and innovator.
-This film is intending to change that, by paying tribute to the brains behind the bombshell.
+This film intends to change that, by paying tribute to the brains behind the bombshell.